jhpyle/docassemble/_docs/documents.md

 When writing the values of the fields, you can use [Mako], but not [Markdown].
 If you use [Markdown], it will be interpreted literally.
-Checkbox fields will be checked if and only if the value evaluates to "True" or "Yes."

 The section below on [passing values using code](#template code) explains alternative ways that you can populate the values of fields